triangledirt/books/Lacy.md

 I nod.

 "This is my."
-She almost says "bitch".
+She almost says "bitch."
 But she mouths it instead.

 "Lacy, are you ok with this side?"